navapatn/Customer-Analytics---Supermarket-Segmentation/README.md

 *	**Logistic Regression** - is used to calculate price elasticity of purchase probability.

-Price Elasticity = %change in purchase probability/%change in price.
+Price Elasticity = % change in purchase probability / % change in price.

 Inelastic, we increase the price of the product since it affects the probability of buying less than 1% per 1% price change.